deidis/semantic-nft/README.md

 Now we specify the group and therefore after running both files we actually set only specific field in each case.

 **IMPORTANT** Please note that some of the metadata, such as the URI of the certificate of authenticity, identifier, etc. might not be available untl the moment when the NFT is minted.
-Therefore, be prepared to add them later ([Silvermind digital minting service](https://www.silvermind.art) will help with th).
+Therefore, be prepared to add them later ([Silvermind digital minting service](https://www.silvermind.art) will help with this).

 For privacy purposes and cleanness, we **clear all the metadata** from the image and add what's provided in the `.toml` file(s).
 However, one can also take a different approach, and actually write/clear only specific tags.

+#### NFT specific metadata

+Some metadata is destined for the artwork image file itself, but some of it is for the token itself.
+When `nft.json` is created the metadata specified in `.toml` and the metadata that is derived during processing is merged together.
+When you want to add something that should only go to `nft.json` you have to specify those fields with prefixes:

+- `nft:xyz` - will end up in the `nft.json` without the *nft:* prefix
+- `schema:xyz` - will end up in the `nft.json` without the *schema:* prefix

+When there's no prefix, the system will attempt to ingest it into the artwork image file, and may therefore fail.
+With prefixes, you can control what custom info gets into the token.

+Though, *nft:* and *schema:* are used internally to differentiate the vocabularies, however effect is the same - the prefix is stripped, because we use only one schema without namespaces in JSON-LD `"@context": "https://schema.org"`.

 ### Certificate of authenticity
 A certificate of authenticity is a pdf digitally signed by the author (and by some other authorities if needed).